overviewer/Minecraft-Overviewer/docs/config.rst

 new directory name.

 Using environment variables, you can easily retrieve a parameter which has been set by, for instance, your map backup script.
 In this example, Overviewer is called from a *bash* script, but it can be done from other shell scripts and languages.

 ::

+    #!/bin/bash

-    ## The bash script
+    ## Add these lines to your bash script

-    # Setting up an environment variable that child processes will inherit
+    # Setting up an environment variable that child processes will inherit.
-    MYWORLD_DIR=/path/to/map/backup/$yourtimestamp/YourWorld
+    # In this example, the map's path is not static and depends on the
+    # previously set $timestamp var.
+    MYWORLD_DIR=/path/to/map/backup/$timestamp/YourWorld
     export MYWORLD_DIR

-    # Running the Overviwer
+    # Running the Overviewer
     overviewer.py --config=/path/to/yourConfig.py

 .. note::

     The environment variable will only be local to the process and its child processes.
-In this example, the Overviewer will be able to access the variable since it becomes a child process.
+The Overviewer, when run by the script, will be able to access the variable since it becomes a child process.

 ::

-    ## The config file
+    ## A config file example

     # Importing the os python module
     import os

-    # Retrieving the environment variable
+    # Retrieving the environment variable set up by the bash script
     worlds["My world"] = os.environ['MYWORLD_DIR']

     renders["normalrender"] = {